Pyrography Techniques | Wood Burning with Matches

 Adding the Wood Burning Pen

 It’s time to break out the wood burning pen and add it to complete the piece.
-I’m using my flat shader tip here to connect all the feathers of the wing.
+I’m using the TRUArt wire tip kit with my flat shader tip here to connect all the feathers of the wing.
 Then I switch to my fine point tip and fill in the details of the face.

 I’m loving the combo of the pen and the matches to create a unique pyrography technique.
 It gives me the perfect marriage of whimsy and detail.